Get Your Verifiable Dummy Flight Ticket – $2 Only

 2. Activity Plan: Be specific.
 Instead of "Sightseeing," write "Visit Senso-ji Temple and Tokyo Skytree."

-3. Contact: List the hotel name and phone number provided on your hotel reservation.
+3. Contact: List the hotel name and phone number from your accommodation booking.

 4. Accommodation: List the full physical address of the hotel.